kakkun61/ghcman/README.md

 - `Set-Ghc`
   - Sets the version or variant of GHC to the Path environment variable of the current session.
 - `Get-Ghc`
-  - Gets the GHCs which are specified by the ghcups.yaml and config.yaml, which is installed by the Ghcups and which is not yet installed.
+  - Gets the GHCs which are specified by the ghcman.yaml and config.yaml, which is installed by the Ghcman and which is not yet installed.
 - `Clear-Ghc`
   - Removes all GHC values from the Path environment variable of the current session.
 - `Install-Cabal`